buaazp/zimg/README.md

 [beansdb](https://github.com/douban/beansdb): Beansdb is a distributed key-value storage system designed for large scale online system, aiming for high avaliablility and easy management.
 [beanseye](https://github.com/douban/beanseye): Beanseye is proxy and monitor for beansdb, written in Go.
 #### [Optional] For ssdb backend:
-[hiredis](https://github.com/redis/hiredis): Hiredis is a minimalistic C client library for the Redis database. *[Note]: zimg contains libhiredis.*
 [ssdb](https://github.com/ideawu/ssdb): SSDB is a high performace key-value(key-string, key-zset, key-hashmap) NoSQL database, an alternative to Redis.

+#### Thanks to:
+> zimg contains libevhtp and libhiredis.
+You needn't install them now.

+[libevhtp](https://github.com/ellzey/libevhtp): A more flexible replacement for libevent's httpd API.
+[hiredis](https://github.com/redis/hiredis): Hiredis is a minimalistic C client library for the Redis database.

 ### Supplying:
 Receive and storage users' upload images.